These hunts are about as good as it gets here in America.

 This one's on the list because it's the most unique.
 If you manage to land the ONE tag in Oregon's unit 59 you are in for a treat.
 The most common tactic is to float the snake river and glass.
 While you're there, you can also experience some of the best fall salmon fishing in the country.
 Not to mention, rams aren't the only things you can set your sights on.
 Deer, elk and chukar are also plentiful.
 If you have the vacation time, go ahead and blow it all on this hunt.

 7. Bison Bison Bison

 That's actually it's name.
 Any animal is challenging to hunt in Alaska, and the Copper River buffalo is no exception.
 The terrain is tough to get in and out of and so is your luck in getting this tag.
 With no bonus points in Alaska, the odds of getting a Copper River tag are low.
 And, just like Michigan elk, this is a once-in-a-lifetime affair and successful applicants can't apply again.

 8. Colorado Moose

-Every hunt is a once-in-a-lifetime experience, but here is another one you only get one shot at.
+Every hunt is a once-in-a-lifetime experience.
+But with Colorado moose, you only get one shot.
+Literally.
+You can never be drawn again once you get a tag.
+If you blow your chance, well, you're out of luck.
 Moose in Colorado's units 7,8, and 191 are growing in size and population.
 The numbers grown 35 percent in the past two years.
 These units have also produced some of the biggest bulls in the lower 48.